CodeandAnalytics/Big-Mart-Sales-Data-Cleaning-Python-Script/README.md

 ### 🎯 4.
 Round Off Numeric Columns
-- Rounded values in Item_MRP, Item_Outlet_Sales, and Item_Visibility for better readability.
+- Rounded values in Item_MRP, Item_Outlet_Sales, and Item_Visibility for cleaner representation and better readability.

 ### 💾 5.
 Export the Cleaned Dataset
-- Saved the final cleaned data into a new CSV file and now use for modeling, analysis, or dashboard building.
+- Saved the final cleaned data into a new CSV file for further use like modeling, analysis, or dashboard building.